August 1, 2019

 How To Use WebViews in a React Native App

-By Aman Mittal | 9 min read
+August 1st, 2019 | By Aman Mittal | 9 min read

-A community-maintained module, WebViews in React Native are the only way to let the user visit external links within an iOS or Android application.
+A community-maintained module, WebViews in React Native is the only way to let the user visit external links within an iOS or Android application.
 The WebView component in React Native core first became available in React Native version 0.57.x.

-In this tutorial, you are going to learn how to utilize a primary WebView component using react-native-webview, which is the official cross-platform module to attain the functionality.
 After understanding how a simple WebView component works, you will leverage react-navigation to showcase a pragmatic approach that can be useful in real-time React Native applications.

 You will find the complete code for this tutorial in this GitHub repository.